Rafael Antonio Gutiérrez: Izalco land disputes

 On 1 June 1895, Simeón Morán, a partidor, and 150 comuneros signed a petition to Gutiérrez to allow the indigenous community of Asunción to take more time in partitioning their land to Dolores, requested a surveyor to assist in the partition, and requested that the local governor nullifies partitions in Rincón del Tigre.
 A separate petition, signed by 120 comuneros, stated that Luciano Argueta, another partidor, had the actual authority over the land being partitioned and requested him to be the surveyor, as he had been an administrator since 1890.
 The system of partidores and comuneros on Izalco land was established in 1881 and 1882 under President Rafael Zaldívar in an attempt to "stimulate investment in commercial agriculture" and "create a class of entrepreneurial peasants and farmers," but the system took land away from Izalco indigenous people which caused tensions.

-Morán filed two complaints against Argueta accusing him of selling land in 1896, with the second complaint specifying that he sold 180 ha of land to Abraham Castillo Mora, a military officer, and 22 ha of land to Eliseo Godines, a local judge.
+Morán filed two complaints against Argueta accusing him of selling land in 1896, with the second complaint specifying that he sold 180 ha of land to Abrahám Castillo Mora, a military officer, and 22 ha of land to Eliseo Godines, a local judge.
 In 1897, Gutiérrez decreed that Morán's partition was invalid and he was removed as a partidor.
 He was later jailed for several illegal actions he carried out between 1881 and 1886.

-Sometime during Gutiérrez's presidency, he abolished the country's police force, however, he later was forced to reestablished it.
+Sometime during Gutiérrez's presidency, he abolished the country's police force, however, he later was forced to reestablish it.